 All-purpose flour: You can use a combination of all-purpose and bread flour, but since simit is lighter in texture than American bagels it is best to stick with all-purpose flour.

 Yeast: I have used active dry yeast.
-There is no need to proof the yeast which saves time, and the taste of the yeast is mild.
+There is no need to prove the yeast which saves time, and the taste of the yeast is mild.
 You can use the yeast you have available at home, use the same measurement as the active yeast.

 Vegetable oil: When baking bread, I like to add a little oil even if the recipe doesn’t call for it.
 Oil makes the bread softer in texture with tender crumbs.